huijing/slides/css-conf-2016/README.md

 *For CSSConf.Asia 2016.
 This is sort of a transcript of the talk.*

 Hello everyone.
 Today I'm going to talk about how I learn to CSS.
+I'm also paranoid about the presentation malfunctioning in some way, so you can scan the QR code and load the slides on your mobile device, if you so wish.
 I've talked a lot of people about CSS and a number of them have told me they don't like CSS, that CSS is hard to wrap their head around.
 So I'm going to share with you how I wrap my head around CSS.
 The purpose of CSS is to make stuff on the web look good.
 I mean, you can't have Cascading Style Sheets without Style.
 I see CSS as a tool for creative expression, you know, some people write, some people paint, some make music.
 I just like to CSS.